oneapi-src/level-zero-tests/BUILD.md

 cmake flag.
 The following group specifiers are available:

   - `/`: All tests.
-  - `/perf_tests`: All the performance tests.
-  - `/negative_tests`: All the negative tests.
-  - `/conformance_tests`: All the conformance tests.
+  - `/conformance_tests`: All of the conformance tests.
   - `/conformance_tests/core`: All of the conformance tests for the core API.
   - `/conformance_tests/tools`: All of the conformance tests for the tools API.
+  - `/conformance_tests/tools/debug`: All the conformance tests for debugger.
+  - `/conformance_tests/tools/metrics`: All the conformance tests for debugger.
+  - `/conformance_tests/tools/pin`: All of the tools API conformance tests relating to instrumentation of L0 applications.
+  - `/conformance_tests/tools/sysman`: All of the tools API conformance tests relating to system management.
   - `/conformance_tests/tools/tracing`: All of the tools API conformance tests related to tracing.
-  - `/conformance_tests/tools/sysman`: ALl of the tools API conformance tests relating to system management.
-  - `/conformance_tests/tools/pin`: ALl of the tools API conformance tests relating to Instrumenting of L0 applications.
+  - `/layer_tests/ltracing`: Tests for the tracing layer.
+  - `/negative_tests`: All the negative tests.
+  - `/perf_tests`: All the performance tests.
   - `/stress_tests`: All the stress tests.

 ```